 They say it takes a lot of money to make cats like me healthy again.
 If you can help, I know Lort Smith does a really great job and they would really appreciate your assistance.

 I’ve met so many wonderful people since I lost my leg.
 There have been lots of trips back to Lort Smith Animal Hospital for check-ups.
 All the people there are so caring – they all really want to help as many animals as they can.

 At home with Zerafina, I get plenty of cuddles every day and I spend lots of time napping in the sunshine.
 And now I can even jump up on the bed all by myself!
 I am so grateful to Lort Smith for giving me a second chance at life.

-I know that you have a lot of options of where to make your donation this Christmas, but if I can make a request, please give it to Lort Smith.
-They never give up on an animal that can be rehomed.
+Please make a donation to Lort Smith.
+They never give up on an animal that can be saved.